 The fellow spends approximately 70% of time performing outpatient clinical work, mostly neuropsychological evaluations, although there are opportunities to provide individual psychotherapy.
 Patient populations for the neuropsychological evaluations include neurologically compromised individuals rehabilitation (e.g., dementia, Parkinson’s Disease, Multiple Sclerosis) patients as well as rehabilitation individuals (e.g., TBI, CVA).
 Both pediatric and adult populations are served, with the split at about 70% adult and 30% pediatric.
 Supervisors for this work include Haines for the assessments and Haines, Wryobeck for the individual psychotherapy

-The fellow spends another 10% of time performing inpatient clinical work at The Coghlin Rehabilitation Hospital; occasional consults come from the acute hospital.
+The fellow spends another 10% of time performing inpatient clinical work at The Northwest Ohio Rehabilitation Hospital; occasional consults come from the acute hospital at UTMC.
 Mostly assessments are conducted, although there is the opportunity for individual psychotherapy.
-Supervisors for this work include Haines, Kane, Farrell, Suico, and Rizk.
+Supervisors for this work include Haines, Farrell, Suico, Wuescher, and Rizk.

-Another 10% of time is devoted to outpatient clinics (Movement Disorders/Parkinson’s Disease, Epilepsy) that are run through the Department of Neurology at UTMC.
-Supervisors for these clinics include Haines, McSweeny, Wynkoop, Elmer, and Ali.
-Another outpatient clinic fellow may participate in is the Advanced Heart Failure Clinic through the Department of Surgery at UTMC.
-Supervisors for this clinic is Haines.
+Another 10% of time is devoted to the following outpatient clinics (Movement Disorders/Parkinson’s Disease, Deep Brain Stimulation, and the Advanced Heart Failure Clinic that are run through the Departments of Neurology and Cardiothoracic Surgery at UTMC.
+Supervisors for these clinics include Haines, McSweeny, Wynkoop, and Bonnell.

 Course work and Didactics